shepai/OpenEduBot/Instructions and code/README.md

 CircuitPython is an alternative to MicroPython that some devices use.
 Using EduBot_CP.py you can have access to CircuitPython variants of the chassis.
 These will have separate instructions.

 ## [WheelBot](https://github.com/shepai/OpenEduBot/tree/main/Instructions%20and%20code/CircuitPython%20WheelBot)
 This is a CircuitPython variant for the wheelbot.
+This has a braitenberg example for light following behaviours.
 <img src="https://raw.githubusercontent.com/shepai/OpenEduBot/main/Assets/Robot.jpeg" width="50%" >